The Netherlands 2020

 The IEA estimates subsidies to fossil fuels that are consumed directly by end-users or consumed as inputs to electricity generation.
-The price-gap approach, the most commonly applied methodology for quantifying consumption subsidies, is used for this analysis.
+The price-gap approach, the most commonly applied methodology for quantifying consumption subsidies, is used for this analysis (Kosmo (1987), Larsen and Shah (1992) and Coady et al. (2010), for example, have used this approach).
 It compares average end-user prices paid by consumers with reference prices that correspond to the full cost of supply.
 The price gap is the amount by which an end-use price falls short of the reference price and its existence indicates the presence of a subsidy.
 In a given economy, the basic calculation of subsidies for a product is:

 Subsidy = (Reference price - End-user price) × Units consumed